 - Remove the clock spring from the steering column by pulling it out.

 - Install the steering wheel in reverse order.
-Torque the steering wheel to specification and make sure to use thread lock on the threads.
+Torque the steering wheel to specification and use thread lock on the threads.

 - Reconnect the airbag and press it on the steering wheel to install it.